confact/grack.cr/readme.md

 You can move the classes in src (or require them) and use them in your own http server and change them if needed.

-## Not done yet
-* make receive_pack and upload_pack available based on git config.
-Now it is accepted always.
-Which is mostly what you want.
-But in some cases it is disabled.

 ## Maintainers
 - Håkan Nylén (confact)